athennian-community/generic_error_handling/README.md

-# generic_error_handler
+# Hey Listen!
+Error Handling and Logging tool

 ## Purpose

-Simple functional error handler designed to be forked for less general purpose application.
+Simple functional error handler that has some tools to help ng devs debug and build faster